Exactech Recall: Info for Exactech Knee Recall, Ankle Recall, and Hip Recall Patients

 How do I find out if I have a recalled Exactech knee, ankle, or hip replacement?

-Many individuals will not know the exact brand of Exactech knee or ankle implant used during their joint replacement surgery, or whether they received a defective plastic insert.
-Therefore, it may be necessary to obtain copies of medical records or contact your orthopedic surgeon to confirm the type of implant and serial number.
+Many individuals may not know the exact brand of Exactech implant used during their joint replacement surgery or whether a recalled plastic insert was involved.
+In those cases, medical records or information from an orthopedic surgeon were typically required to confirm the implant type and serial number.

-While the Exactech recall has not outlined the specific serial numbers for implants that were recalled, a webpage has been provided by the manufacturer where you can input the serial number for your implant and find out if it was recalled.
+While the Exactech recall did not outline the specific serial numbers for implants that were recalled, a webpage has been provided by the manufacturer where you can input the serial number for your implant and find out if it was recalled.

 How serious is the Exactech knee recall?